weerd/apollo-pages/README.md

 ### Step 3: Migrate

-Next, run migration to add the pages table to your database:
+Next, run the migration to add the pages table to your database:

 ```shell
 php artisan migrate